alexlawn/Ravenous/README.md

 # Ravenous
-A full front-end web application that updates automatically and uses data from Yelp
+A full front-end web application that updates automatically and searches for restaurants using the Yelp API.

 Bypass CORS restrictions with the link below:<br>
 https://cors-anywhere.herokuapp.com/corsdemo